rderooy/dosbox-x-wiki/Guide:Installing-DOS-4.md.md

 Notes
 - The MS-DOS 4.0x installer can corrupt its own installation diskettes, as such you should change the permission of the disk images in the host OS such that the image files are READ-ONLY.
 In turn DOSBox-X will treat them as if the disks have the write-protect set.

-- It is recommended that you first follow the [#bare-bones-install](Bare-bones) install above, at least up to the point where the DOS partition has been formatted.
-The alternative is to let MS-DOS 4.0x installer create the partition for you, but this requires that you go through the first phase of the installation process twice, including creating the "SELECT COPY" backup diskette twice.
+- It is required that you first follow the [#bare-bones-install](Bare-bones) install above, up to the point where the DOS partition has been formatted.
+The alternative is to use the -NOFS flag with ``IMGMAKE`` to create a HDD image that is not partitioned and formatted, and to let MS-DOS 4.0x installer create the partition for you, but this requires that you go through the first phase of the installation process twice, including creating the "SELECT COPY" backup diskette twice.

-- If you skip the ``FORMAT`` step during the Bare-bones install, the MS-DOS 4.0x installer will error out after it does the format itself, and the DOSBox log will contain the message "ERROR BIOS:INT13: Function 18 called on drive 80 (dos drive 2)", and you cannot continue the install.

-For this process, it is assumed that you already have your image file created, partitioned and formatted with MS-DOS 4.0x.
+For this process, it is assumed that you have followed the Bare-bones install process such that your HDD image file is created, partitioned and formatted with MS-DOS 4.0x.

 During install, the installer will insist on a blank disk to be labelled "SELECT COPY", to make a copy of the INSTALL (Setup) disk.
 Unfortunately while it seems the installer should allow to use the B: drive for this purpose this does not seem to work in practice (it seems this only works if there is no disk in drive B: when the installer starts, which you cannot do with DOSBox-X).
 ```